jimmy542/jimmy542/README.md

 Hi there 👋, I'm Worawut!
-I'm a highly motivated software developer with 6+ years of experience.
-I specialize in designing and developing custom modules for Odoo to meet specific domain requirements, as well as creating and customizing Odoo apps and developing REST APIs for various platforms.
+As a skilled software developer, I have a passion for creating innovative solutions using multiple programming languages.
+I'm committed to continuously learning and adapting to new technologies, recognizing that keeping up with the latest trends is essential for staying relevant in the industry.
+With a drive to leave a lasting impact and inspire others, I aim to push the boundaries of what's possible and help others reach new heights.

 💻 Technologies & Tools: Python, PHP, Kotlin, Java , Javascript, Django, HTML, CSS, Codeigniter, MySQL, PostgreSQL, SQLite, Docker, Nginx, Git, Visual Studio Code, Ubuntu Server, and more.